 Visitors interested in fine dining can’t beat Chabert’s restaurant in the historic Rosarito Beach Hotel.
 Once a private, oceanfront mansion, the Rosarito Beach Hotel was built in the 1920’s and has seen its share of celebrity visitors including Marilyn Monroe and Orson Welles.

 Papas and Beer is a popular choice for visitors who enjoy a lively, party atmosphere.
 The venue is a part restaurant, part bar, and part nightclub.
 The restaurant is family friendly until 7:00 pm, however, children must be accompanied by a parent.
-An 18 and older age restriction is enforced the remainder of the night.

-Papas and Beer are the destination for travelers with a wild side.
+Papas and Beer is the destination for travelers with a wild side.
 Papas and Beer are especially spirited during spring break when college students swarm the dance floor and celebrate their vacation with few inhibitions.